 Would suggest you find a recycled steel or car parts and go this route--less hassle.

 I have an old 1990 Toyota Corolla sitting in my yard with a blown engine.
 I'd really like to just get rid of this thing, not sure anyone will buy it.
 Does anyone have any recommendation on scrap car removers in WA?

 By Nancy from Seattle, WA

 Our rural landscapes have too many junk cars (including my yard).
 Any one know of any creative free or low cost disposal/recycling for them?
-It really seems that for batteries and tires there should be a disposal fee associated with all new car purchases.
+It really seems that like batteries and tires there should be a disposal fee associated with all new car purchases. -Sally M.